-Make sure you apply to as many job offers as you possibly can to maximize your chance of landing a better job.
-Applying to multiple schools also gives you more options because you will receive many job offers and you will be able to choose the best one that interests you.
+Make sure you apply to as many jobs offers as you possibly can to maximize your chance of landing a better job.
+Applying to multiple schools also gives you more options because you will receive many job offers, and you will be able to choose the best one that interests you.

-Try to look professional during the interview, dress professionally for your Skype interview, prepare questions, research school, and its location.
+Try to look professional during the interview, dress professionally for your Skype interview, prepare questions, and research the school and its location.

-- Talk to others ( friend or family) who are already teaching in China
+- Talk to others (friends or family) who are already teaching in China.

-- I found my job as a high school math teacher through a recruiter on Dave’s ESL Cafe.
+- I found my high school math teacher job through a recruiter at Dave’s ESL Cafe.

 - Also, you check out Teachaway’s website.

 5- Be Flexible And Open-minded